Canicio/tweetstake/README.md

 ```

 ## Installation (Linux and Mac OSX)
 *NOTE: it is recommended to run the application without installing.
 Look above.*
-Requirements: 3.6.1+ installed and available MongoDB database

 ### Requirements
 * Python 3.6.1+